Game of Thrones Winterfell Tour Dublin Ireland

 We had not expected this trek to be so physical, but we walked and hiked over 14,000 steps (equating to about 7 miles) over hilly and uneven terrain.
 So, if you go, and we highly recommend all fans of GoT go, really check your physicality, stamina, and endurance levels!
-Oh, and it would serve you well to take along a tube of Renew 28 for any tired or sore muscles you experience—you can order that from me at:
+Oh, and it would serve you well to take along a tube of our gel product for any tired or sore muscles you experience—you can order from me (comment for more info).

 Love the show even more now

 After experiencing several of the site locations, and hearing about how the extras often carried set items or equipment on foot to each of these locations (because the first season had a lower budget), it gave us new respect as to how it all got done.
 And now we can really imagine how difficult it was.